B.E.A.T.S. at Sarah Greenwood School

 B.E.A.T.S. is a weekly, year-long arts learning residency that provides direct arts instruction to 73 6th, 7th, and 8th grade students at the Sarah Greenwood School, a dual-lingual, under-served school in the Dorchester neighborhood of Boston, whose students lacked access to arts learning during school time.
 The program is designed to build upon existing musical interests to foster community through both intra- and inter-grade collaboration, to create vertical pathways towards artistic mastery and to engage students through multiple means of instruction and engagement.

-Each grade will participate in yearlong residencies in Latin Percussion with a single instructor.
-Additional YAMA teaching artists will co-lead 6-week special units with in art forms complimenting student learning in percussion.
-6th graders will learn Latin Dance.
-7th graders will learn a cappella singing.
-8th graders will use digital audio software to mix together samples of the drumming and vocals from the 6th and 7th graders.
+Each gradeparticipates in yearlong residencies in Latin Percussion with a single instructor.
+Additional YAMA teaching artists co-lead 6-week special units on art forms complimenting student learning in percussion such Afro-Latin dance and choral singing.
 All residencies consist of sequential sessions leading toward mid-year and end-of-year culminating performances, teach and reinforce music fundamentals, and present art forms within their cultural contexts.

 - Learn basic music literacy (reading notation, recognizing styles, identifying key elements)

 - Build skills in performing a variety of percussive music

 - Express themselves creatively